 Renting with roommates in Tel Aviv and surroundings

-Sharing is how most young people rent in Tel Aviv and surroundings — and where the most friction shows up.
+Sharing is how most young people rent in Tel Aviv and surroundings, and where the most friction shows up.
 A little planning up front saves a lot of anger later.

-← All renter guidesLease structure — one contract or separate
+← All renter guidesLease structure: one contract or separate

 Usually all roommates sign one contract.
-That means joint liability — if one doesn't pay, the landlord can demand the whole sum from the others.
+That means joint liability.
+If one doesn't pay, the landlord can demand the whole sum from the others.
 Make sure you trust who you sign with, and ask whether liability is 'joint and several'.

 Terms: guarantor, guarantee, liability →Splitting rent and bills

-Rooms differ in size — an even split isn't always fair.
+Rooms differ in size.
+An even split isn't always fair.
 Agree up front: equal, or by room size?
 And what about shared bills (electricity, water, internet, va'ad)?
 Put it in an internal roommate agreement, not just verbally.

 Roommate split calculator →An internal roommate agreement